GuyAfik/AiTranscript/README.md

 ## 📝 Usage

+### Processing Modes

+**Summarize Mode** - Get clear summaries of content:
+- Perfect for YouTube videos, podcasts, or long recordings
+- Extracts key points automatically
+- Choose from concise, detailed, or bullet-point styles

+**Refine Mode** - Transform your voice into professional messages:
+- Record what you want to say naturally
+- AI refines it into a clear, well-structured message
+- Choose tone: professional, friendly, formal, or casual
+- Optionally specify recipient context for better refinement

+### Step-by-Step Guide

+1. **Configure Settings** (in sidebar):
+   - Select AI provider (OpenAI or Gemini)
+   - Choose your model
+   - Enter your API key
+   - Select processing mode (Summarize or Refine)
+   - Configure mode-specific options

+2. **Choose Input Method**:

-1. **YouTube Transcription**:
+   **YouTube Transcription**:
    - Navigate to the "YouTube" tab
    - Paste a YouTube URL
    - Click "Get Transcript"
-   - View transcript and AI summary
+   - View transcript and AI-processed result

-2. **File Upload**:
+   **File Upload**:
-   - Navigate to the "Upload" tab
+   - Navigate to the "Upload File" tab
    - Upload an audio file (mp3, wav, m4a, ogg, flac)
-   - Click "Transcribe"
+   - Click "Transcribe File"
-   - View transcript and AI summary
+   - View transcript and AI-processed result

-3. **Voice Recording**:
+   **Voice Recording**:
-   - Navigate to the "Record" tab
+   - Navigate to the "Record Audio" tab
-   - Click "Start Recording"
-   - Speak into your microphone
-   - Click "Stop Recording"
+   - Click the microphone button to start/stop recording
    - Click "Transcribe Recording"
-   - View transcript and AI summary
+   - View transcript and AI-processed result

+3. **Download Results**:
+   - Use the download buttons to save your transcript and AI-processed output

 ## 🔒 Privacy & Security